 - Wash your hands thoroughly, especially before handling food.

 - Wash, peel, or cook foods thoroughly before eating them.

 - Teach children not to eat soil and to wash their hands after playing outdoors.

 - Boil or purify drinking water that may be contaminated.

-- Avoid contact with soil contaminated with fecal matter (human or animal).
+- Avoid contact with soil contaminated with fecal matter.

 - Use caution around animal feces and clean up fecal matter when possible.

-- Keep grass cut short in areas where dogs regularly defecate.
+- Keep the grass cut short in areas where dogs or cats regularly defecate.